jawj/mostly-ormless/README.md

 const existingBooks: books.Selectable[] = /* database query goes here */;
 ```

-And if I have an object with data that I plan to insert into the `books` table, or that I plan to use to look up a particular book, I can now also have those type-checked and auto-completed in VS Code, like so:
+And if I have an object with data that I plan to insert into the `books` table, or that I plan to use to look up a particular book, I can now also have that type-checked and auto-completed in VS Code, like so:

 ```typescript
 const newBook: books.Insertable = {